 A third key refers to a key stored separately to the key in use and spare key.
-The role of a third key is to act as a fail safe if both the first and second key go lost or missing.
-This ensures fleet managers can still access a vehicle without needing to get the vehicles' locks re-coded.
+The role of a third key is to act as a fail safe if both the first and second key are lost or go missing.
+This ensures fleet managers can still access a vehicle without needing to get the vehicles locks re-coded.
 However, the investment in a third key presents an extra cost to the fleet.
 Specifically, ensuring each vehicle in the fleet has a third key and that they are stored separately and securely from other keys (and are hopefully left unused).
 The money spent on third keys would be better invested into modern key management methods, ending the need for a third key, while improving fleet accessibility and the funds available to be reinvested into your fleet.

 Preventing key loss at its core

 Key loss is often the result of neglect and carelessness, and can occur at collection, drop-off or when staff are in transit.
 This is a major problem with key wardens, hooks, and boards.
 When key loss does occur both fleet and administrative staff will be operating at sub-optimal levels.
 With drivers and vehicles remaining out of action until the keys are retrieved or replaced.
 Administrative staff will also be operating below 100% efficiency, as their time is directed towards key retrieval and replacement over required duties.
 These sub-optimal levels can be avoided altogether by modernising your key management system.

 Keyless Entry eliminates the risk of key loss.
 Smartrak is leading the modernisation of key management.
 This technology revolutionises how fleets and their keys are managed.
 Keyless Entry enables drivers to lock/unlock vehicles using smartphones or RFID technology, enabling fleet managers to store their keys directly in the vehicle they belong to.
 No longer will drivers or administrative staff need to retrieve or replace keys, they will always be ready to go!